arnobt78/Taskmate-ReactPage/README.md

-## You can check this React Taskmate Webpage directly by clicking this domain https://taskmate-arnob.netlify.app/
+## You can check this React Taskmate Webpage live directly by clicking this domain https://taskmate-arnob.netlify.app/

 ### Getting Started with Create React App